 Biology

-Studying Biology at Stetson University features career-oriented instruction that is hands-on, research-driven and offers close faculty collaborations — components that help students quickly experience successful outcomes after graduation.
-Course concentrations also include aquatic and marine biology, molecular and cellular biology, and the pre-health program.
+Studying Biology at Stetson University offers you career-oriented instruction that is hands-on and research-driven, with close faculty collaboration.
+You can also concentrate on areas such as aquatic and marine biology, molecular and cellular biology, and the pre-health program to achieve successful outcomes after graduation.

 Why Biology at Stetson University?

-Ever encounter a venomous snake, experience a swim among manatees or work with gene editing?
-At Stetson, you can participate in those activities and more.
-Students are encouraged — and even required — to move beyond simply learning what is already known and begin to generate new knowledge in and outside the classroom.
-So, regardless of course, students will get their feet wet about a topic and then dive in-depth.
-Plus, all courses include lab sessions, and all students are required to complete a senior research project.
+Have you ever encountered a venomous snake, swum among manatees, or worked with gene editing?
+At Stetson, you can participate in these activities and more.
+You'll be encouraged—and even required—to move beyond simply learning what is known and start generating new knowledge both in and outside the classroom.
+Regardless of the course, you'll get an introductory experience with a topic before diving in-depth.
+All courses include lab sessions, and you'll be required to complete a senior research project, ensuring hands-on, practical experience in your studies.

 Learn more about the Department of Biology.